DavidOrigami/BoxPleatWiggler/README.md

 1. Drag and drop your broken .cp file onto the executable
 2. Enter the grid size.
 This number is  not necessarily the grid size of the model!
-   This number should be the grid size of a grid that is to dense, that every vertex that was made with standard boxpleating lies on a grid point
+   This number should be the grid size of a grid that is so dense, that every vertex that was made with standard boxpleating lies on a grid point.
    In other words set it the the projects grid size (or multiples if you have partials)

    Examples: